kgweisman/kgweisman.github.io/publications.md

 #### Journal Articles

-**Weisman, K.** (submitted).
+**Weisman, K.** (under review).
 Machines with minds: Beliefs about the mental lives of robots and implications for human social reasoning.

 **Weisman, K.** (under review).
 Toward a representative and rigorous science of the mind: Notes from a young psychologist on the Mind & Spirit Project.